-(a) A petitioner who wishes to have the proceedings in the case conducted as a small tax case may so request at the time the petition is filed.
-See Rule 173.

-(b) If the Commissioner opposes the petitioner's request to have the proceedings conducted under Code section 7463, he shall at the time he files his answer submit an accompanying motion in which he shall set forth the reasons for his opposition.

-(c) A petitioner may, at any time after the petition is filed and before trial, request that the proceedings be conducted as a small tax case.

-(d) If such request is made in accordance with the provisions of this Rule 171, then the case will be docketed as a small tax case.
-The Court, on its own motion or on the motion of a party to the case, may, at any time before the trial commences, issue an order directing that the small tax case designation be removed and that the proceedings not be conducted under the Small Tax Case Rules.
-If no such order is issued, then the petitioner will be considered to have exercised the petitioner's option and the Court shall be deemed to have concurred therein, at the commencement of the trial.
+- (a) A petitioner who wishes to have the proceedings in the case conducted as a small tax case may so request at the time the petition is filed.
+See Rule 173. - (b) If the Commissioner opposes the petitioner's request to have the proceedings conducted as a small tax case, then the Commissioner shall file with the answer a motion that the proceedings not be conducted as a small tax case. - (c) A petitioner may, at any time after the petition is filed and before the trial commences, request that the proceedings be conducted as a small tax case.
+If such request is made after the answer is filed, then the Commissioner may move without leave of the Court that the proceedings not be conducted as a small tax case. - (d) If such request is made in accordance with the provisions of this Rule 171, then the case will be docketed as a small tax case.
+The Court, on its own motion or on the motion of a party to the case, may, at any time before the trial commences, issue an order directing that the small tax case designation be removed and that the proceedings not be conducted as a small tax case.
+If no such order is issued, then the petitioner will be considered to have exercised the petitioner's option and the Court shall be deemed to have concurred therein.

 Between 1970 and 1983, former Rule $172(b)^2$ (and its predecessor Rule 36(c)) required the Commissioner to file any motion opposing the taxpayer's request to elect small tax case status at the time the Commissioner filed the answer in the case.
-60 T.C.
+3 60 T.C.
 1145-1146.
-As a result of this procedure, soon after the petition was filed the Commissioner filed any motions relating to matters such as whether a case gualified for the small tax case procedure and whether other considerations were present regarding the election, such as whether the case presented novel issues and should be subject to appeal.
+As a result of this procedure, soon after the petition was filed the Commissioner filed any motions relating to matters such as whether a case qualified for the small tax case procedure and whether other considerations were present regarding the election, such as whether the case presented novel issues and should be subject to appeal.
 See S. Rept.
 91-552 (1969), 1969-3 C.B.
 423, 615 (use of the small tax case procedure is at the option of the taxpayer unless the Court, presumably upon the request of the Internal Revenue Service, decides before the hearing that the case involves an important tax issue which should be heard under normal procedures and subject to appeal).